michelpmcdonald/go-peat/README.md

 ## Motivation and Example Uses

 I've needed common replay capability in several projects.
-Gopeat(re-peat idk...) was created as a general replay library(DRY) that can be used with a time-stamped sorted data stream that can be represented as a golang struct with a time.Time getter.
+Gopeat(re-peat idk...) was created as a general replay library(DRY) designed to be used with a time-stamped sorted data stream that can be represented as a golang struct with a time.Time getter.

 Some Examples: